a-myllymaki/master_thesis/README.md

 data/

-├── cleaned_data.csv # Anonymized and preprocessed data
+└── [not included] # cleaned_data.csv (available upon request)

+## Notes
-NOTE: The `01_data_cleaning.R` script is excluded due to participant privacy concerns.
-The uploaded dataset (`cleaned_data.csv`) is fully anonymized and post-cleaning.
+- The `01_data_cleaning.R` script is excluded due to participant privacy concerns.
+- The dataset used (`cleaned_data.csv`) is fully anonymized and includes only post-cleaning features.
+  **It is not included in this repository, but can be shared upon request for academic purposes.**

 This project was developed in R version `4.4.1`.